 Are you considering investing in a baler for your company’s waste management needs?
-While running a business can generate a lot of garbage, using a commercial trash compactor or a baler can help reduce the volume of waste and can simplify waste diversion.
+While running a business can generate a lot of garbage, using a baler trash compactor or a can help reduce the volume of waste and can simplify waste diversion.
 Keep reading to learn more about how a baler can improve the efficiency of your operation, help you save time and money, and make your operation more environmentally friendly.

 What is a Baler?

 Since a baler is an investment, you probably have some questions about how they work, as well as the benefits of purchasing one for your business.
 So, here are a few things you need to know before you make a final decision…

 Similar to commercial trash compactors, balers are designed to compress recyclable materials into tight bales.
 For example, cardboard, plastic film, shrink-wrap, metal, paper, and styrofoam/EPS are all materials that can be handled by the right commercial baler.

 It’s common for many businesses to have a method of organizing recyclables in large bins or debris boxes outside, but challenges with this approach include that it takes labor and time to flatten material and transport the material to the recycle area.
 Further, backdoor security and pilferage concerns come into play with multiple trips outside to the recycle bin.
 Lastly, often large outdoor recycle bins attract casual dumping from neighbors.
 The great thing about investing in a baler is that it makes recycling materials simple.
 Simply open the door and place high volumes of material into the baler, push the button and walk away.
 No more flattening boxes, no more storing shrink-wrap.
 You save labor, save space, improve waste diversion, improve backdoor security, reduce hauling costs and critically, now the material is baled into easy-to-handle bales to be recycled by a local or regional recycler.
 Depending on the material baled and the current recycling market recyclers may well pay you for your baled recyclable material..